FilterList/PlatformFiltersForQOL/README.md

 Filters and changes platform served cosmetics for uBlockOrigin

 A lot of the filters need to be cleaned up and be provided with better commenting (Youtube/Twitter/Twitch are a mess).
 I haven't had the time to go through it all.
 Newer filters will be organised accordingly when added.
+Also, I don't know what I am doing half the time.

 ## How to use